 People with diabetes might fall into a separate category, however.
 Several studies found that people with diabetes might be at increased risk if they regularly consumed eggs.
 If your husband does not have diabetes, he probably doesn’t need to be so cautious about eating eggs.

 Speaking of diabetes and blood sugar, though, your husband’s breakfast may not be as healthy as he thinks.
-He is consuming high-glycemic index foods.
+It certainly is preferable to grabbing a Danish or a toaster pastry for breakfast, but he is still consuming high-glycemic index foods.
 That means his cereal with bananas and honey, the orange juice, the muffin and the sugar in his coffee are likely to raise his blood glucose levels rapidly.
-In response, his insulin levels will also rise quickly.
-This diet produces more inflammation and is not heart healthy.
-In fact an egg without so many carbohydrates is probably better for his overall metabolism and heart health than his current breakfast.
+In response, his insulin levels may also rise quickly.
+This diet produces more inflammation and is not truly heart healthy.
+In fact, an egg without so many carbohydrates is probably better for his overall metabolism and heart health than his current breakfast.

 If you would like to learn more about the glycemic index and how to create healthier breakfasts (and lunches and dinners) we humbly suggest our books, The People’s Pharmacy Quick & Handy Home Remedies, which provides practical details about the DASH (Dietary Approaches for Stopping Hypertension) Diet, The Mediterranean Diet and The Low-Carb Diet.
 You will find a list of our favorite foods that are far less likely to raise blood sugar, along with a smoothie recipe that is a great way way to start the day.

-We welcome others to share their own healthy breakast recipes below.
+We welcome others to share their own healthy breakfast recipes below.
 Where do you stand on the eggs vs cereal debate?